-I am thrilled to join the Meridian community as Head of School.
-Founded in 1976, the Meridian School has a long-standing history of cultivating joyous, deep learning and care for relationships among students, faculty, and families.
-A community focused on nurturing our next generation of cultural stewards connected to place resonates in our school.
-At Meridian, you will see, feel, and hear that Meridian Cares, a mantra that reminds us all to take care of ourselves, one another, and our greater community.
+Founded in 1976, the Meridian School has a long-standing history of cultivating joyous, deep learning, and caring relationships among students, faculty, and families.
+A community focused on nurturing the next generation of cultural and global stewards committed to inspiring and impacting the world resonates in our school.
+At Meridian, you will see, feel, and hear that Meridian Cares, a mantra that reminds us to care for ourselves, our place, and our world.

 The beauty of Meridian is best experienced in person.
 I invite your family to visit and witness our incredible learning community firsthand.
 We hope to see you soon!